 Jean Bart – Sea Devil Incarnate

-The French Navy’s record through the centuries never achieved the string of memorable victories won by Britain’s Royal Navy – though one French victory, that of the Virginia Capes in 1781, was decisive in assuring American Independence.
+The French Navy’s record through the centuries never achieved the string of memorable victories won by Britain’s Royal Navy – though one French triumph, that of the Virginia Capes in 1781, was decisive in assuring American Independence.
 One French naval hero was however to achieve a status in his countrymen’s eyes comparable to Nelson in British ones.
 This was Jean Bart (1650 – 1702), a man whose career was so dramatic, and whose character was so outlandish, that only the most daring of authors would dare create a similar figure in fiction.

 The name Dunkirk evokes today images of the almost miraculous evacuation of British and French forces in 1940 from the harbour and nearby beaches of this port on the French side of the English Channel.
 It played an equally important role in the late seventeenth century, when Britain, France and the Netherlands were locked in an almost continuous series of wars, as it represented the most northerly French naval base.
 As such it provided a fortified refuge and source of supply not only for formal naval forces but also for privateers.
 Its possession was vital for supporting French efforts to control the Channel and the North Sea and for harrying British and Dutch maritime commerce.